patrick-finley-ui/uipathCustomHtmlTasks/README.md

 ### Why Create a AI-Generated Custom HTML Component App? 🤖
 Creating dynamic user experiences for human-in-the-loop tasks in Action Center is crucial for selling a modern, intuitive UX that gets people excited about review agents and automation outputs.
 While this has traditionally required deep knowledge of HTML, CSS, and JavaScript, using an AI IDE like **Cursor** changes the game.
 It allows you to build these components faster than ever, with **almost no coding knowledge**.
 The AI acts as your expert front-end developer, translating your requirements directly into a functional, professional-looking application.

+**Limitations: ** This does not work currently with passing in Apps File and Passing out uploaded Documents.
+If you'd like to display images, use a public URL.
+If you want to pass documents, you'll have to fake it or use a upload document control outside of the custom html.

 ***

 ### What You Need to Get Started 🚀